elastic/rally/docs/track.rst

 * ``request-params`` (optional): A structure containing HTTP request parameters.

 .. note::
-    It's not recommend to rely on ``wait-for-completion=true``.
+    It's not recommended to rely on ``wait-for-completion=true``.
 Instead you should keep the default value (``False``) and use an additional ``wait-for-snapshot-create`` operation in the next step.
-    This is mandatory on the `Elastic Cloud <https://www.elastic.co/cloud>`_ or environments where Elasticsearch is sitting behind a network element that may terminate the blocking connection after a timeout.
+    This is mandatory on `Elastic Cloud <https://www.elastic.co/cloud>`_ or environments where Elasticsearch is connected via intermediate network components, such as proxies, that may terminate the blocking connection after a timeout.

 wait-for-snapshot-create
 ~~~~~~~~~~~~~~~~~~~~~~~~

-With the operation ``wait-for-snapshot-create`` you can wait until a snapshot has finished successfully.
+With the operation ``wait-for-snapshot-create`` you can wait until a `snapshot has finished successfully <https://www.elastic.co/guide/en/elasticsearch/reference/current/get-snapshot-status-api.html>`_.
 Typically you'll use this operation directly after a ``create-snapshot`` operation.

 It supports the following parameters: